Manoj Bhawuk

 Manoj Bhawuk (born 2 January 1976) is an Indian poet writing in Bhojpuri, actor, television presenter and screenwriter, active in Bhojpuri cinema.
 He has been awarded by Filmfare & Femina Bhojpuri Icons in the category of ″Outstanding Contribution in Literature″.
-He has written many awarded books.
+He has written many books.
 He promotes Bhojpuri language and literature.
 Bhawuk has been the Project Head of Zee TV's reality show Sa Re Ga Ma Pa (Bhojpuri).
 He is a diploma holder in theatre acting and has acted in TV shows, films and serials.
 He has been awarded national and international honors.
 Manoj Bhawuk is the first person who thoroughly researched and documented history of Bhojpuri Cinema and published in various magazines.
 His research book on the history of Bhojpuri cinema titled Bhojpuri Cinema ke Sansaar, documenting its evolution from its inception to its present-day decline, has been published.
 The work provides a comprehensive analysis of the artistic, cultural, and commercial trajectory of Bhojpuri cinema over the decades.
 For this book, he is honored with the Best Writer Award by Saras Salil magazine.